View Doris Boggs's Obituary on timesgazette.com and share memories

 In 1977, she was honored as the first person to be named Greene County's First Lady of the Year by the Xenia Council of Beta Sigma Phi for her many volunteer activities.
 She was a Girl Scout leader for many years and also served on the Buckeye Trails Girl Scout Council Board of Trustees in Dayton.
 She held several offices in the Xenia City Schools PTA and did volunteer work for several other charitable organizations in Greene County.

-Since retiring to Highland County in 1983, she has volunteered for and .
-She was a life member of the American Legion Post 14 Auxiliary, AmVets Post 61 Auxiliary and .
+Since retiring to Highland County in 1983, she has volunteered for and American Heart Association.
+She was a life member of the American Legion Post 14 Auxiliary, AmVets Post 61 Auxiliary and Disabled American Veterans.
 She was a member of the New Petersburg Social Civics Club and the United Methodist Women of Rainsboro.
 She had been a member of the Rainsboro United Methodist Church for some years as well as a member of the Highland County Senior Citizens.

 Her children, grandchildren, nieces and nephews were always very special to her.
 She was a friend and neighbor to many and will be sadly missed.